cdklabs/cdk-stacksets/README.md

 - Must be environment agnostic

 *Limitations*
-- Do not support assets
+- Does not support Docker container assets

 Once you create a `StackSetStack` you can create resources within the stack.
 ```ts